 3. Provide a brief description of the method used during the reporting year to meet the applicable pathogen requirements given in Section I.B.2 above.
 For Class B pathogen requirements met by fecal coliform densities and for Class A pathogen requirements, the permittee shall monitor the sewage sludge for the applicable pathogens.
 The results shall be reported in the units used in the limitations (e.g., fecal coliform, MPN/gram of total solids).
-For Class A pathogen requirements the samples shall be collected at approximately the time of use/disposal of the sewage sludge.
+For Class A pathogen requirements, the samples shall be collected at approximately the time of use/disposal of the sewage sludge.
 In addition, for Class A pathogen requirements, the permittee shall monitor the appropriate process parameters.
 If the Class B pathogen requirements in Section I.B.2.b above are met by complying with one of process requirements, the permittee shall monitor the appropriate process parameters.
-See Section I.C.6 below for the minimum frequency of monitoring.
 For each sampling event for fecal coliform and/or Salmonella, a minimum of seven discrete samples shall be collected and analyzed separately.
 This applies to the fecal coliform and/or Salmonella sampling for meeting the Class A pathogen requirements and for meeting the Class B pathogen requirements.
 If the samples are not collected from sewage sludge bodies (e.g., long-term treatment piles, compost piles, drying beds, storage piles, lagoon cells, etc.), the samples shall be collected on separate days within a two week period.
+If the samples are collected from sewage sludge bodies, a minimum of seven samples shall be collected on separate days within a two week period.
 If the samples are collected from sewage sludge bodies, a minimum of seven samples shall be collected from each sludge body for each sampling event.